RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this option enabled, any vertical pure black areas at the left and right sides of the screenshots are automatically cropped.

+**Rotate horizontally oriented boxes**

+Some consoles such as Super Nintendo have game boxes with the cover printed horizontally rather than using the more common vertical format.
+If enabling this setting, those images will be rotated 90 degrees so they stand up like the box images for most other systems.

 **Incude marquee image**

 Whether to include the marquee (wheel) image in the composite miximage.